misiektoja/spotify_profile_monitor/README.md

 Since version 3.1, due to Spotify restrictions introduced on December 22, 2025, it no longer shows other users' playlists added to a user's profile unless the user is a collaborator on a playlist owned by another user.

-**Safe fallback: `oauth_app`**
+**Optional legacy: `oauth_app`**

-Relies on the official Spotify Web API (Client Credentials OAuth flow).
-This method is easy to set up and safe to use, but has several limitations.
-The following features are **not** supported:
+Relies on the official Spotify Web API Client Credentials flow.
+This mode is retained for existing apps which still have verified access to the legacy endpoints.
+It is not required for `cookie` or `client` mode and is not recommended for a new setup.

+As a standalone token source it can monitor other users only when the existing app still retains the removed `GET /users/{id}` access.
+New Development Mode apps cannot use this workflow.
+The following features are also **not** supported:
 - viewing the list of followers/followings
 - accessing the followings count (only the followers count is tracked; **post-Feb 2026**: followers count also not available)
 - getting the list of recently played artists